 Choosing the right model for your house may seem like a large task, but our heating and cooling pros at House of Heating Incorporated can offer assistance.
 We’ll start with a no-obligation appointment to discuss your needs before offering you a free estimate.
 We’ll also go over any special offers, rebates and financing you might qualify for.

-Here’s about how much you can plan to spend when you’re getting a ductless mini-split.
+Here’s about how much you can anticipate to pay when you’re installing a ductless mini-split.

-Average Cost for Mini-Split Installation
+Average Mini-Split Installation Cost

-One of the most often used sizes is a 12,000 BTU mini-split.
-This will heat and cool approximately 450–550 square feet, or about the size of a studio apartment.
+One of the most popular sizes is a 12,000 BTU mini-split.
+This will heat and cool approximately 450–550 square feet, or roughly the size of a studio apartment.

-- Installing a concrete slab for the outdoor condenser, $75–$300.
+- Installing a concrete pad for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
-This may be needed if you have an older residence.
+This might be needed if you have an older house.